chrisknox97/world_weather_analysis/README.md

 ## Summary

 ### Making API calls can be a quick and efficent method for retrieving compiled and stored cloud data in a matter of seconds.
 As such, it represents an integral tool for data analysts, who can use it for throrough and brisk analysis.
-In particular, ``Google APIs`` ease of use and ability to provide clear visual depictions of locational data make it especially useful resource.
+In particular, ``Google APIs'`` ease of use and its ability to provide clear visual depictions of locational data make it an especially useful resource.